alerodriargui/reviews-papers/review1.md

 List.
 Minor changes (spelling/math correction/reference errors)

-1. Some references appear incomplete or inconsistent in formatting (e.g., missing page numbers, duplicated authors listed multiple times).
+1. Some references appear incomplete or inconsistent in formatting.

 2. Several sentences are long and could be simplified to improve flow.